Your Co-op Board – Working Hard Behind the Scenes!

-Siobain Mitchell – President (up for reelection in 2017)
+Siobain Mitchell – President (up for re-election in 2020)

 Siobain has been working on the initiative since its very beginning.
 She is truly inspired by the cooperative business model, and the values and principles that form its basis.
 She believes that the food co-op will be an integral part of a thriving local economy, and that having a food co-op that participates in a strong regional food system will make the area more resilient.
 She wants the food co-op to serve as a gathering place, one that is accessible and welcoming.
 She believes that neighbors who know one another, businesses that buy from and sell to one another, communities that support their local food producers—these all make us stronger, and improve our health and well-being.

 Siobain has a B.S. from the University of Massachusetts at Amherst, and worked for ten years in Mortgage Banking before taking some time off to raise her family.
 She and her husband moved to Maynard in 2004.
 Besides working on the Co-op, and spending time with her not-so-little-anymore daughters, she enjoys cooking and gardening (though she wishes she was just a little bit better at both!)

 Craig Force – Vice President (up for re-election in 2020)

 Craig and his family moved to New England from Dallas, TX.
 After an exhaustive process of searching for a fantastic place to raise their young family, Craig and his wife Karyn, agreed upon Maynard, MA and became residents in late 2014.
 Craig learned of, and became an Owner in, the Assabet Village Cooperative while buying local produce and enjoying family entertainment at the Maynard Farmers Market.
 Desiring to contribute in a more direct and hands-on way to help secure the future of AVCO, Craig chose to run for election as a board member.